benayang/LiuLabCollab2/README.md

 | **Ensembl IDs** | ![](https://github.com/benayang/LiuLabCollab2/blob/main/Plots/pca_loadings_ens.png) |

 ## 3. Reactome GSVA
 Instead of differential gene expression analysis, we can score each sample by their expression of gene sets.
 Here, I've scored each sample how much they up/downregulate terms from the Reactome database.
 Positive scores indicate upregulation of the pathway (left plot).
 Next, I clustered the terms by the correlation of their scores (right plot).
-This might help you interpret the scoring results by seeing which pathways are going up or down in each sample.
+Please note that "genes" in this plot actually refer to Reactome terms, NOT genes.
+This plot might help you interpret the scoring results by seeing which pathways are going up or down in each sample.
 The clustering results are [here.](https://github.com/benayang/LiuLabCollab2/blob/main/gsva_reactome_clusters_df.tsv)

 | Reactome scores | Reactome clusters |
 | -------- | ---------- |